yifso/nteract/docs/notes/group5-group.md

 const immutableNotebook = fromJS(notebookString);
 ```

-In the example above, `notebookString` can be loaded from a Jupyter server via the Jupyter Contents API, retrieved from disk using a filesystem API, loaded from a cloud storage provider with their API, or anywhere else.
-As long as it is a string that follows the nbformat, it will be converted to the in-memory model.

 #### Create a code cell

-To create a code cell, you can use the `makeCodeCell` function in the commutable API.
+To create a code cell, use the `makeCodeCell` function in the commutable API.

 ```js
 import { makeCodeCell } from "@nteract/commutable";